brettskee/chairchallenge/README.md

 From the repo directory, run:
 `node app.js`

+> Note:
+> If you'd like to test the same problem with a different number of chairs, feel free.
+> You can simply modify the code in the "main" function in app.js so that the fillRoom() call uses a different value for the 2nd parameter 'numChairs'

-> Thanks!
+Thanks!
 This was fun!